 Joseph Weizenbaum, a computer programmer who invented the natural-language-understanding program known as ELIZA and later grew skeptical of artificial intelligence, has died, his family said Thursday.

-BERLIN -- Joseph Weizenbaum, 85, a computer programmer who helped advance artificial intelligence only to become a critic of the technology later in his life, died March 5 of complications from ...
+BERLIN — Joseph Weizenbaum, a computer programmer who helped advance artificial intelligence only to become a critic of the technology later in his life, has died.
+He was 85.
+Weizenbaum died March 5 ...

 MUNICH, Germany — Computer pioneer and philosopher Joseph Weizenbaum (85) has died in Berlin.
 The scientist and MIT professor emeritus was known for his critical position towards the impact of ...